Whitny Braun

-Whitny Braun de Lobatón is an American bioethicist, professor, investigative researcher, documentary filmmaker and podcaster who has been featured on the Discovery Channel as the host and executive producer of "Undiscovered: The Lost Lincoln" and co-hosts the podcast "The Murders at Starved Rock with Andy Hale".
+Whitny Braun de Lobatón (born April 22, 1984) is an American bioethicist, professor, attorney, investigative researcher, documentary filmmaker and podcaster who has been featured on the Discovery Channel as the host and executive producer of "Undiscovered: The Lost Lincoln" and co-hosts the podcast "The Murders at Starved Rock with Andy Hale".
 She has also been featured on NPR and the National Geographic Channel television program "Taboo".
 She has served as a contributor for the Huffington Post.
 Her major academic work is centered in the fields of bioethics and public health and has focused on the Jain practice of Sallekhana and the Parsi practice of Dakhmenashini.
 She is currently the director of the master's in bioethics and professor of bioethics at Loma Linda University.